stevecalla/file-mover-edx/README_CHANGE_LOG.md

 * DONE = readme - video<br>

-adjust exitProgram to return string rather than console log
+adjust exitProgram to return string rather than console log adjust win32 function it returns either windows or mac... don't need to check osplatform each time

 OTHER IDEAS:
 * test app one more time<br>